Random curves on surfaces induced from the Laplacian determinant: Questions

 \section{Questions}

 \begin{enumerate}

-\item Can the measures $\P_{inc}$, $\P_{LC^0}$, and $\P_{LC}$ be defined directly instead of via limits of CRSF measures? \old{The possibly defining characteristics of these measures should include: support on simple multiloops of Hausdorff dimension $5/4$, Markov property, restriction property, exponential decay of the distribution of the number of loops (if not conditioned to be finite), possibly conformal invariance.}For example via a stochastic differential equation, like a variant of $\mathrm{SLE}_2$ defined on Riemann surfaces subject to some potential depending on the metric?
+\item Can the measures $\P_{nonc}$, $\P_{LC^0}$, and $\P_{LC}$ be defined directly instead of via limits of CRSF measures?
+For example via a stochastic differential equation, like a variant of $\mathrm{SLE}_2$ defined on Riemann surfaces subject to some potential depending on the metric?

 \item On the round sphere for the measure $\mu_{LC^0}$, can one use the connection Laplacian to say more about the shape of the cycle, as is done in \cite{KKW} in the flat case?
-By Corollary~\ref{ak} above, the expected area of a $\P_{LC^0}$-random loop is $\frac{a_3(D)}{C(D)|D|}$, where $a_3(D)n^{4}$ is the leading order of the third moment of the combinatorial area of the loop of a uniform cycle-rooted spanning tree on $\G_n$.
-Can one compute $a_3(D)$?
-Is there a number theoretic interpretation?